ylhyra/ylhyra_content/not_data/content/course/drafts/A1/About_Icelandic.md

 *A similar amount of time as learning Russian, Polish, Greek, or German *Less time than learning Japanese, Chinese, or Arabic

-In the long run, learning the vocabulary and grammar isn't that hard, the most difficult may be having the motivation or discipline to study a little bit every week for months, finding good learning material at the appropriate level, and consistenly using the language.
+In the long run, learning the vocabulary and grammar isn't that hard, the most difficult part may be having the motivation or discipline to study a little bit every week for months, finding good learning material at the appropriate level, and consistently using the language.
 ## How well could I survive in Iceland by only speaking English?

 Since English is currently the global language, Icelanders learn English at school and most are adequate at English, similar to the rest of Northwestern Europe.
 While it is possible to live in Iceland using English, it comes at the cost of not being able to integrate well into society.